Community In India Proves The Power Of Unity

 In their predicament, the village approached the Chalice-Tamil project for support.
 The Tamil site staff conducted a feasibility study and an assessment was made in a participatory approach.
 The community was determined to be involved in the process and work collectively for better results.
 They raised close to 10% of the amount and thanks to the faithful donors from Chalice, funding was available for the community water project.

 The community went above and beyond deepening the reservoir and well.
 They strengthened the boundary ecologically and repaired the streets and road.
 The community worked to increase the capacity of the reservoir and retain water in the well.
-Once the project was completed they expressed their gratitude to Chalice and the Sponsors for the support and guidance provided during the project.
+Once the project was completed everyone expressed their gratitude to Chalice and the Sponsors for the support and guidance provided during the project.

 Watch the video that highlights the work the community did to restore the pond and well.
 It’s a perfect example of how a community came together and worked hard to improve their lifestyle.